VictoriaShalabaeva/Accardo-Lab/README.md

 ### Known Bugs

-  - Up to our knowledge there is no bugs present in the website.
+  - Up to my knowledge there is no bug present in the website.

   - All the malfunctions were tried to be fixed during the development process.

-  - Thank you for contacting the developer <shalabaevavt@gmail.com> if any bug was identified.
+  - Thank you for contacting the developer <shalabaevavt@gmail.com> if any bug is identified.

+  - During the development process, the particular difficulty was met with:

+      - Formating the *News* section in the *Home* page.
+Apart the fact that I had to work with a large amount of content, the main issue was how to integrate cards inside a carousel and optimize their sizing on different devices.

+      - Fitting images with different dimentions and aspect rations in unique size container in cards.

+      - Working with hero images, in particular the hero image on *Research* page and *Publications*.

+        For the *Research* page I have created a collage with different images that lay one on top each other without following presize "borders".
+This was done in order to mask

 ## Deployment